Request an Elder Law Consultation

 Cona Elder Law is committed to helping Veterans and their families on Long Island.
 As a means of giving back and expressing our thanks to our Veterans, Cona Elder Law provides pro bono services to Veterans and sponsors a number of programs to honor Veterans throughout the year.

 The attorneys at Cona Elder Law are among the few attorneys on Long Island to be accredited by the Department of Veterans Affairs for the preparation, presentation and prosecution of claims for Veterans benefits.
-To date, the attorneys at Cona Elder Law have helped over 500 Veterans and their spouses/widows obtain important benefits, including pension benefits, disability benefits, low-income benefits and Aid and Attendance benefits, as well as benefits for surviving spouses.
+To date, we have helped over 500 Veterans and their spouses/widows obtain important benefits, including pension benefits, disability benefits, low-income benefits and Aid and Attendance benefits, as well as benefits for surviving spouses.

-To qualify for Aid and Attendance pension benefits, a veteran must have had ninety (90) days in service, one (1) day of which must have been during a period of war.
-Even if the veteran never left the United States, he may still qualify as long as he meets these service requirements.
-In addition, the veteran must have been discharged under conditions other than dishonorable.
+To qualify for Aid and Attendance pension benefits, a veteran must have had 90 days in service, 1 day of which must have been during a period of war.
+Even if the veteran never left the United States, he or she may still qualify as long as he meets these service requirements.
+In addition, the veteran must have been discharged under conditions other than dishonorable

-Let Our Experienced Attorneys Help You with Veteran's Benefits
+Let Our Experienced Attorneys Help You with Your Elder Law Needs